+Use 10µl for 106 cells in a suspension, or 100µl of whole blood.
 The content of a vial (1 ml) is sufficient for 100 tests.

 FunctionIntegrin alpha-IIb/beta-3 is a receptor for fibronectin, fibrinogen, plasminogen, prothrombin, thrombospondin and vitronectin.
 It recognizes the sequence R-G-D in a wide array of ligands.
 It recognizes the sequence H-H-L-G-G-G-A-K-Q-A-G-D-V in fibrinogen gamma chain.
 Following activation integrin alpha-IIb/beta-3 brings about platelet/platelet interaction through binding of soluble fibrinogen.
 This step leads to rapid platelet aggregation which physically plugs ruptured endothelial cell surface.

 Tissue specificityIsoform 1 and isoform 2 were identified in platelets and megakaryocytes, but not in reticulocytes or in Jurkat and U937 white blood cell line.
 Isoform 3 is expressed by leukemia, prostate adenocarcinoma and melanoma cells but not by platelets or normal prostate or breast epithelial cells.